 How to Propose A Session

 While there is no limit to the types of sessions you can offer or will see at ProductCamp Atlanta, there are a few formats that sessions can typically be grouped into.
 Remember, you can choose any format you like and you aren’t limited to the formats discussed here.
-This list is intended to help you come up with creative ideas, not to constrain you!
+This list is intended to sponsor creativity, not offer constraints!

 Session Topic Areas